ethyca/fides/docs/fides/docs/quickstart/docker.md

 volumes:
   postgres-fidesctl:

 ```

+Now we can start interacting with our installation.
+Let's run the following commands to get going:

+1. `docker-compose up -d` -> This will spin up the docker-compose file in the background
+1. `docker-compose run --rm fidesctl /bin/bash` -> Opens a shell within the fidesctl container
 1. `fidesctl ping` -> This confirms that your `fidesctl` CLI can reach the server and everything is ready to go!

     ```bash